Professor Emeritus of Sociology

 BHL.
 1963, Gratz College

-Dr. Arnold Dashefsky earned his B.A. and M.A. degrees at Temple University and a Ph.D. in sociology at the University of Minnesota as well as a B.H.L. at Gratz College (Philadelphia).
-He also studied at the Hebrew University and Hayim Greenberg College in Jerusalem.
-Prior to his position at the University of Connecticut, Arnie taught at Temple, Penn State-Ogontz, and Minnesota.
+Dr. Arnold Dashefsky served as the inaugural holder of the Doris and Simon Konover Chair of Judaic Studies and professor of sociology at the University of Connecticut in Storrs, where he is now emeritus.
+He earned his B.A. and M.A. degrees at Temple University and a Ph.D. in sociology at the University of Minnesota.
+Dr. Dashefsky also earned a Bachelor of Hebrew Literature at Gratz College.
+He studied at the Hebrew University and Hayim Greenberg College in Jerusalem.
+Prior to his position at the University of Connecticut, Professor Dashefsky taught at Temple University, Pennsylvania State University-Ogontz Campus, and the University of Minnesota.

 Charitable Choices: Philanthropic Decisions of Donors in the American Jewish Community.Lanham , MD : Lexington Books, 2009. . ( with B. Lazerwitz ).